-- Groups meet once a week and are facilitated by a UWC writing consultant.
-Our consultants will host the Zoom room and run a check-in at the start of each session.
+- Groups meet once a week in-person at the UWC and are facilitated by a UWC writing consultant.
+Our consultants will run a check-in at the start of each session.

 - The check-in is an opportunity for writers to set goals, celebrate accomplishments, and reflect on their writing process.
 Part of our goal is to help you develop generative writing habits and practices so all writers are encouraged to keep a writing log.

 - After the check-in, everyone writes quietly for the remainder of the session.